 When is the deadline for sending my shoebox gift to you?

-Hundreds of drop-off locations are open across the country during National Collection Week, the third week in November every year.
-This year, National Collection Week will be Nov.
-18–24, 2019 but year-round you may send completed boxes to our Canadian headquarters:
+Hundreds of drop-off locations are open across the country during National Collection Week, the third week in November every year but year-round you may send completed boxes to our Canadian headquarters: